kamel78/AdvancedVideoPlayer/README.md

 - Fullscreen supported !
 - Volume control , Play/Pause

-In order to demonstrate the capabilities of the interface, the VLC Pascal library (http://prog.olsztyn.pl/paslibvlc) has been used as a demo to read and stream videos.
+In order to demonstrate the capabilities of the interface, the VLC Pascal library (http://prog.olsztyn.pl/paslibvlc) has been used as an interface to read and stream videos.
 It suffer from many (many.....) bugs and problems, but unfortunately it is the unique video playing interface adapted to Delphi under Windows.
-I am working on a version for the Zeus64/alcino implementation but it handle only Android and IOS (No windows)
+I am working on a version for the Zeus64/alcino variant but it handle only Android and IOS (No windows)

 Remarks and bug reports are welcome.